BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 Please feel free to open an issue to add new evaluation results or if you have any questions about the evaluation.
 We will update the leaderboards in time. :sparkles:

+<details><summary>Download MME :star2:</summary>

 The benchmark dataset is collected by Xiamen University for academic research only.
-You can email guilinli@stu.xmu.edu.cn to obtain the dataset, according to the following requirement. :star2:
+You can email guilinli@stu.xmu.edu.cn to obtain the dataset, according to the following requirement.

 **Requirement**: A real-name system is encouraged for better academic communication.
 Your email suffix needs to match your affiliation, such as xx@stu.xmu.edu.cn and Xiamen University.
 Otherwise, you need to explain why.
-Please include the information below when sending your application email.
+Please include the information bellow when sending your application email.

 ```
 Name: (tell us who you are.)